FreddyFunk/libbmpread/README.md

 libbmpread is a tiny, fast bitmap (.bmp) image file loader, written from scratch in portable C (see below), with no dependencies.
 Its default behavior is compatible with OpenGL texture functions, making it ideal for use in simple games.
-It handles uncompressed monochrome, 16- and 256-color, and 24-bit bitmap files of any size (no RLE support yet).
+It handles any valid bit depth (1, 4, 8, 16, 24, or 32), and can even load the alpha channel from 16- and 32-bit bitmaps.
+There is no support for RLE or other compression schemes yet.

 <https://github.com/chazomaticus/libbmpread>